 Parker was 1-year-old when we took our first camping trip to Eastern Washington.
 It was 103 degrees and the heat sacked him out.
 So while he slept we carried his cute, sweaty body from place to place.
 Nobody said traveling with children was easy, which is why we’re talking about it now.

 This incident was a warm-up torture — A fine introduction to traveling with children.

-Vacation in those early years was hard.
 Beyond the crying and the diapers, our children were runners.
-Also, the autism made communication difficult.
+Also, the autism made communication incredibly difficult.